 |Cost for 2 extra movement sensors||£60||£60|

-Although SimpliSafe, just like Boundary, offer a free subscription plan, it is limited in features and will effectively turn the system into an audible only alarm with no access from their mobile app.
+Although SimpliSafe, just like Boundary, offers a free subscription plan, it is limited in features and will effectively turn the system into an audible only alarm with no access from their mobile app.
 In the interests of fairness, we have compared our Plus plan at £8/month and the SimpliSafe Pro plan at £12.99/month as they both offer similar features and functionality at this price point.

 *Does not include additional expenses, like SimpliSafe’s Guard call-out fee.